fbpx

 Alpine strawberries are one of the only types of strawberries that grow true-to-seed.
 Most cultivated strawberries are propagated by runners or other means, but Fragaria vesca tends to grow uniform plants from saved seeds.

 I first grew alpine strawberries from seed before we moved to our current home.
-I kept them in cute planters, pots and containers indoors, and they did surprisingly well!
-Growing strawberries from seed is a bit more tricky than from bare-root plants, but is very rewarding.
+I kept them in cute planters, pots, and containers indoors, and they did surprisingly well!
+Growing strawberries from seed is a bit more tricky than from bare-root plants, but it is very rewarding.
 It’s worth it!

 Alpine strawberry seeds for sale

-You can get alpine strawberry seeds for sale from a few different seed companies, including Botanical Interest, Baker Creek, Renee’s Garden, and West Coast Seeds.
+You can get alpine strawberry seeds for sale from a few different seed companies, including Botanical Interests, Baker Creek, Renee’s Garden, and West Coast Seeds.

 Now that I’ve been growing Alpine Strawberries for a few years, I’ve noticed that they are decent self-seeders.
 Fallen berries tend to grow new seedlings in the garden relatively easily.
 The established plants also grow quickly and can be divided to get more plants.